• Skip to main content

 Can I use a different protein?

 Certainly!
-Chicken, pork, shrimp, tofu or even mushrooms would work well in this recipe.
+Chicken, pork or shrimp would work well in this recipe.
+You can even make it vegetarian with tofu or your favorite mushrooms.
 Just make sure to adjust the cooking time so that the ingredients are cooked all the way through.

 Can I add noodles to it to make it a meal?